jcalz23/logo_detection_w281/README.md

 <img src = "./images/gfe_model_descriptions.png" >
 </p>
 <p align = "center">
-Fig.4 - Top Model Configuration per Feature Set
+Table 1 - Top Model Configuration per Feature Set
 </p>

-The implementation and evaluation of each model in Figure 4 can be found in [gfe_modeling.ipynb](./gfe_modeling.ipynb).
+The implementation and evaluation of each model in Table 1 can be found in [gfe_modeling.ipynb](./gfe_modeling.ipynb).
 The results of each model are displayed and discussed in the results section.

 ## YOLO